Unleash/unleash/CONTRIBUTING.md

 ### Make your update:

-Make your changes to the file(s) you'd like to update.
-You'll need **Node.js v18** and PostgreSQL 13+ to run Unleash locally.
+Make your changes to the files you'd like to update.
+You'll need **Node.js v18.0+** and PostgreSQL v13.0+ to run Unleash locally.
 [See more details](https://github.com/Unleash/unleash/tree/master/website/docs/contributing/developer-guide.md)

 ### Open a pull request